unkn0wnh4ckr/hackers-tool-kit/README.md

 # hackers-tool-kit
-Its a framework filled with alot of options and hacking tools you use directly in the script from brute forcing to payload making im still adding more stuff to see updates check on my instagram @tuf_unkn0wn
+Its a framework filled with alot of options and hacking tools you use directly in the script from brute forcing to payload making im still adding more stuff i now have another tool out called htkl-lite its hackers-tool-kit just not as big and messy to see updates check on my instagram @tuf_unkn0wn

 ![](tools/screenshot1.png)